310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Midori sighdrop %}
-(He’s moving onto the next topic like nothing’s wrong… So basically, I don’t have any rights to refuse…)
+<th>(He’s moving onto the next topic like nothing’s wrong… So basically, I don’t have any right to refuse…)</th>
 {% endbubble %}

 <div class="msr-location">